MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/index.md

 ---
 title: "Bing Spatial Data Services | Microsoft Docs"
-description: "Describes Bing Spatial Data Services and provides a table that outlines a description for various resources relating to Bing Spatial Data Services." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "The overview page for the Spatial Data Services section, which uses REST URLS to geocode, store and query spatial data.
+Describes what you can do with these API and contains a list of links to topics in this section with descriptions for each." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""